facn2/vidNotes/README.md

 ## Goals
-- Allow users to import videos from YouTube to leave timestamped notes for study and reference purposes
+- Allow users to import videos from YouTube
+- Allow users to to leave timestamped notes on videos for study and reference purposes

 ## User Journey